huggingface/datasets/ADD_NEW_DATASET.md

 ### Understand the structure of the dataset

-1. Start by preparing the field and understanding how the dataset look like:

-	- Find the research paper or description presenting the dataset you want to add (if there is an associated research paper)
-	- Find the location of the data for you dataset
-	- Read the relevant part of the paper or description presenting the dataset
-	- Open the data to see how they look

-2. Find a short-name for the dataset:
+1. Find a short-name for the dataset:

 	- Select a `short name` for the dataset which is unique but not too long and is easy to guess for users, e.g. `squad`, `natural_questions`
 	- Sometimes the short-list name is already given/proposed (e.g. in the spreadsheet of the data sprint to reach v2.0 if you are participating in the effort)